 School Leaver EFCM116P

-This is a one year, Level 2 course designed to give you an excellent introduction to working in farming.
-The course has a good balance of theory and practical to help you learn and practice the skills needed to work in the Agriculture industry....
+This is a one year, Level 2 course designed to give you an excellent introduction to working in agriculture.
+The course has a good balance of theory and practical modules to help you learn and practice the skills needed to work in the farming industr...

 School Leaver EFCN200P

-This course combines both the theory and practical aspects of crops and livestock management.
-The course covers the practical applications of agriculture as well as the advanced aspects designed to give you a broad spectrum of knowledge and the oppor...
+This course is designed for those wanting to work in the farming industry.
+The course combines both the theory and practical aspects of crop and livestock management.
+It covers the practical applications of agriculture as well as the advanced aspects...

 Explore the latest stories, insights and press releases from across the College.